 Beijing’s digital currency push at Winter Olympics puts Visa in a bind

-Beijing’s digital currency push at Winter Olympics puts Visa in a bind5 min read .
-Updated: 09 Feb 2022, 08:10 PM IST

 For decades, the US card giant was the only electronic-payments provider at the Games.
 Not this time